Takanoshō Nobuaki: Career

 Takanoshō earned his first kinboshi, or gold star, in the May 2022 tournament by defeating yokozuna Terunofuji.
 He led the field outright until losing to Wakatakakage on Day 13, and was still in contention for the championship on the final day, although he was defeated by Sadanoumi and had to settle for a share of second place, one win behind Terunofuji.
 He was awarded his first Outstanding Performance Prize.

 Takanoshō pulled out of the November 2023 tournament after appearing to suffer an injury to his right knee in his Day 10 match against Myōgiryū.
 His medical certificate submitted to the Sumo Association reported a damaged right meniscus and ACL.
 Stablemaster Tokiwayama said Takanoshō would likely not re-enter the tournament, stating that he had trouble walking and was in no condition to wrestle.

 During the March 2024 tournament, Takanoshō stood out by recording his second kinboshi on Terunofuji by beating the yokozuna on Day 6.

+Takanoshō withdrew from the September 2026 tournament after the thirteenth day, citing, among other things, a ligament injury to his left ankle sustained during his twelfth match against Kotoeihō, which required one month of treatment.